maastrichtlawtech/awesome-legal-nlp/summaries/zhong2020how.md

 #### 4.1.
 Legal Judgement Prediction

 - Legal Judgement Prediction concerns how to predict the judgment results from both the fact description of a case and the contents of the statutory articles in the Civil Law system.
 As a result, it is an essential and representative task in countries with Civil Law system.
 - They conducted experiments on C-LJP, a large-scale Chinese criminal judgment prediction dataset.
-They implemented several text classification models, including TextCNN, DPCNN, LSTM and BERT (pre-trained on Chinese criminal cases).
-They also implemented several methods designed for legal judgement prediction, including FactLaw, TopJudge and Gating Network.
+They implemented several text classification models, including **TextCNN, DPCNN, LSTM** and **BERT** (pre-trained on Chinese criminal cases).
+They also implemented several methods designed for legal judgement prediction, including **FactLaw, TopJudge** and **Gating Network**.
 - They found that the performance of BERT is not satisfactory, as it does not make much improvement from those models with fewer parameters.
 The main reason is that the length of the legal text is very long, but the maximum length that BERT can handle is 512.
 - Although embedding-based methods can achieve promising performance, we still need to consider combining symbol-based with embedding-based methods in LJP.
 - For better LJP performance, some challenges require the future efforts of researchers: